 From there the electrician will replace the panel cover and test the NEMA 14-50 outlet with a test kit or your EV charger to ensure it is working properly.

 There are also specific National Electrical Code (NEC) requirements regarding the electrical installation of an EV charging point that an EV charger installer needs to be familiar with.
 For example, a NEMA 14-50 outlet must be installed on a GFCI breaker.
-Failure to follow the code requirements can result in a bad installation or even worse, an unsafe installation that can result in disaster.
+Failure to follow the code requirements can result in a sloppy installation or, even worse, an unsafe installation that can result in disaster.

-And they’ll make sure that the installation is carried out safely and in accordance with all the relevant regulations.
+They’ll also ensure the installation is carried out safely and follows all the relevant regulations.
 So if you’re thinking of getting an electric car, make sure you find a qualified EV charging installer to help you get set up.
 It’ll make life a lot easier in the long run.

-If you are a Tesla owner, whether you own a Tesla Model S, Model 3, Model X, or Model Y, you can charge your car through a NEMA 14-50 outlet, but you will need an adaptor.
-The good news is every Tesla purchase comes with a 14-50 NEMA adaptor.
-To use the adaptor you will need your Mobile Connector, which is also included with the vehicle.
+If you are a Tesla owner, whether you own a Tesla Model S, Model 3, Model X, or Model Y, you can charge your car through a NEMA 14-50 outlet, but you will need an adapter, which is available for purchase at the Tesla shop.
+To use the adapter you will need your Mobile Connector, which is also included with the vehicle.
 The Tesla Motors Mobile Connector is a 20-foot-long cable with interchangeable adapters which can be used in different outlets.
-To start charging with your 14-50 outlet, attach the adaptor to the Mobile Connector and then plug it into the electrical outlet.
+To start charging with your 14-50 outlet, attach the adapter to the Mobile Connector and then plug it into the electrical outlet.

 The cost of an installation for a NEMA outlet installation ranges from $500 to $2,500.
-An electrician normally has to perform a site assessment prior to being able to give you an estimate, but with our digital survey you won’t have to wait for an electrician to come your home, look around, and then wait for them to come back to you with a quote.
+An electrician normally has to perform a site assessment before being able to give you an estimate, but with our digital survey, you won’t have to wait for an electrician to come to your home, look around, and then wait for them to come back to you with a quote.

 We here at WattLogic have revolutionized the way you receive an EV charging quote.
 We ask you a few questions and then in less than 10 minutes you’re done!
-After that we receive your answers and send you a quote in no time.
-In fact, you can fill it out right now from whatever device you are reading this on.
+After that, we receive your answers and send you a quote in no time.
+You can fill it out right now from whatever device you are reading this on.

-We also only work with licensed electricians that are WattLogic EV charging certified.
-So not only do you not have to worry about waiting for the estimate, but you also don’t have to stress over if the electrician you hire has EV charging training!
+We also only work with licensed electricians that are certified in EV charging.
+So not only do you not have to worry about waiting for the estimate but now you can be assured the electrician has experience with EV charging installations!
 Even more, we also assist you in finding any rebates available for your home Level 2 charging installation and apply for them on your behalf.
-There really is no reason you shouldn’t fill out our survey now!
+There is no reason you shouldn’t fill out our survey now!